Myriad Genetics (NASDAQ:MYGN) Updates FY 2022 Earnings Guidance

-Myriad Genetics (NASDAQ:MYGN – Get Rating) last released its quarterly earnings results on Thursday, February 24th.
-The company reported ($0.02) earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of ($0.02).
-Myriad Genetics had a negative return on equity of 3.71% and a negative net margin of 9.32%.
-The firm had revenue of $160.80 million for the quarter, compared to the consensus estimate of $162.21 million.
-During the same quarter last year, the business posted ($0.19) EPS.
-The company’s revenue for the quarter was up 4.0% on a year-over-year basis.
-Research analysts expect that Myriad Genetics will post -0.45 EPS for the current year.
+In other news, insider Jayne B. Hart sold 10,500 shares of the firm’s stock in a transaction dated Monday, February 28th.
+The shares were sold at an average price of $25.00, for a total value of $262,500.00.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Company insiders own 1.70% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in MYGN.
-Vident Investment Advisory LLC bought a new position in shares of Myriad Genetics in the 4th quarter valued at about $204,000.
-Janus Henderson Group PLC bought a new position in shares of Myriad Genetics in the 3rd quarter valued at about $245,000.
-Royal Bank of Canada grew its holdings in shares of Myriad Genetics by 55.5% in the 3rd quarter.
-Royal Bank of Canada now owns 10,870 shares of the company’s stock valued at $352,000 after acquiring an additional 3,879 shares in the last quarter.
-Allstate Corp grew its holdings in shares of Myriad Genetics by 49.7% in the 4th quarter.
-Allstate Corp now owns 16,416 shares of the company’s stock valued at $453,000 after acquiring an additional 5,451 shares in the last quarter.
-Finally, State of Tennessee Treasury Department grew its holdings in shares of Myriad Genetics by 1.0% in the 4th quarter.
-State of Tennessee Treasury Department now owns 43,771 shares of the company’s stock valued at $1,208,000 after acquiring an additional 417 shares in the last quarter.
-Institutional investors own 98.55% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+BlackRock Inc. lifted its stake in Myriad Genetics by 8.3% in the fourth quarter.
+BlackRock Inc. now owns 14,684,787 shares of the company’s stock worth $405,301,000 after acquiring an additional 1,123,482 shares during the last quarter.
+Vident Investment Advisory LLC purchased a new position in Myriad Genetics in the fourth quarter worth approximately $204,000.
+Deutsche Bank AG lifted its stake in Myriad Genetics by 73.4% in the fourth quarter.
+Deutsche Bank AG now owns 148,875 shares of the company’s stock worth $4,108,000 after acquiring an additional 63,016 shares during the last quarter.
+California State Teachers Retirement System lifted its stake in Myriad Genetics by 4.1% in the fourth quarter.
+California State Teachers Retirement System now owns 109,200 shares of the company’s stock worth $3,014,000 after acquiring an additional 4,291 shares during the last quarter.
+Finally, State of Tennessee Treasury Department lifted its stake in Myriad Genetics by 1.0% in the fourth quarter.
+State of Tennessee Treasury Department now owns 43,771 shares of the company’s stock worth $1,208,000 after acquiring an additional 417 shares during the last quarter.
+Institutional investors and hedge funds own 98.54% of the company’s stock.

 Myriad Genetics, Inc engages in the discovery, development, and marketing of transformative molecular diagnostic tests.
 It operates through the Diagnostics and Other segments.
 The Diagnostics segment provides testing and collaborative development of testing that is designed to assess an individual’s risk of developing a disease later in life.